 A frenectomy is the detachment of a frenum, or muscle attachment.
 There are two types of frenum in a person’s mouth.
 One attaches your tongue to the floor of your mouth, the other attaches your lip to your gums.
 If you lift your tongue up and look in a mirror, the line you see is your frenum.
 Likewise, if you pull your lower lip down (or upper lip up) the line you see is your frenum.

 A frenectomy might be recommended for many different reasons.
 Ankyloglossia is a dental condition more commonly referred to as “tongue-tied”.
 If you cannot open your mouth and touch your tongue to the roof of your mouth, you are tongue-tied.
 There are several different degrees of ankyloglossia, some which inhibit a person from being able to extend their tongue past the tip of their teeth or out of their mouth.
 A frenum attachment could also lead to and/or be the cause of gingival recession.
 Preforming a frenectomy early on could prevent the need for a gingival graft in the future.
 A tight frenum pull between the upper anterior central incisors could cause a diastema or gap between the two teeth.
 A frenectomy in this case could prevent or narrow the existing space.

-Dr. Wiedower will evaluate your frenum attachments as part of your normal exam while you are in for your cleaning; however, if you have a question regarding the procedure or need for a frenectomy, please call our office.
+Drs.
+Wiedower and Woods will evaluate your frenum attachments as part of your normal exam while you are in for your cleaning; however, if you have a question regarding the procedure or need for a frenectomy, please call our office.